 Estimated reading time: 10 minutes

 Legacy desktop solution.
 Docker Toolbox is for older Mac and Windows systems that do not meet the requirements of Docker Desktop for Mac and Docker Desktop for Windows.
 We recommend updating to the newer applications, if possible.

-Docker Toolbox provides a way to use Docker on older Windows systems that do not meet minimal system requirements for the Docker for Windows app.
+Docker Toolbox provides a way to use Docker on Windows systems that do not meet minimal system requirements for the Docker for Windows app.

 Docker Toolbox includes the following Docker tools: